qeesung/gitaly/doc/hooks.md

 - We inject the `core.hooksPath` config entry, which points to the directory containing our global hooks.
-Global hooks are set up as a temporary directory containing symlinks to a wrapper script which is able to locato the `gitaly-hooks` executable.
+Global hooks are set up as a temporary directory containing symlinks to a wrapper script which is able to locate the `gitaly-hooks` executable.
 - We inject `GITALY_HOOKS_PAYLOAD`, which contains JSON-formatted data.
 This payload encodes various information: